raulG91/pollen_app/README.md

 -   Instructions about how to get the API key follow the guide provided by [Google](https://developers.google.com/maps/documentation/pollen/cloud-setup).

 Once you have the API Token you need to set it in your environment.
-Create an environment variable called `token="Your access token"`.
+Create an environment variable called `TOKEN="Your access token"`.

 After following previous steps you will be able to launch the application just executing `reflex run`.

+## Docker

+This reposotiry contains a `Dockerfile` which allow you to create a Docker image to execute the application.
+As mentioned before you must set in your image an environment variable with your access `TOKEN` from Google.
+Run the image using following command `docker run -e TOKEN="Your access token" -d -p 3000:3000 -p 8000:8000 --name pollen-app pollen-app:latest`